Accounting, finance and analysis

 - TARGETjobs – offers an online financial guide, providing information about a range of opportunities and employers in the sector, and advice on career development and the transition from university to corporate life

-- Corporate Finance Institute – provides a range of free corporate finance resources, including an interactive career map, a knowledge-base of articles and self-study guides to help master corporate finance, and general career resources that cover information on how to get a job in the sector, interview questions and answers, job descriptions and information on CVs and cover letters.
+- Corporate Finance Institute – provides a range of corporate finance resources, including an interactive career map, a knowledge-base of articles and self-study guides to help master corporate finance, and general career resources that cover information on how to get a job in the sector, interview questions and answers, job descriptions and information on CVs and cover letters.

 Securing your first job in the graduate market can be a competitive process.
 Employers, keen to attract the brightest talent, can afford to look for people who have some practical experience, as well as relevant qualifications and genuine enthusiasm.